-In the following blog post, Naara Urrea—homeschool mom, Foundations/Essentials Director, Support Representative, community manager, and missionary—shares her journey through motherhood and her experience homeschooling around the world and in her own home in Chile.
+In the following blog post, Naara Urrea—homeschool mom, Foundations/Essentials Director, Local Representative, community manager, and missionary—shares her journey through motherhood and her experience homeschooling around the world and in her own home in Chile.

 Education and Provision in Malawi